Learn how to build an iOS application that can present an mDoc via a proximity workflow

 Send a presentation response

-The next (and last!) capability we need to build is for the wallet to sent a presentation response upon receiving consent from the holder to share information with the verifier.
+The next (and final!) capability we need to build is for the wallet application to send a presentation response upon receiving consent from the user to share information with the verifier.

 Once the user provides this consent by selecting the Send Response button, the wallet